-1. Non-Business Related.
+1. Non-Business-Related.
 A director who is a Stakeholder or, upon approval by the COO, an officer or other employee, volunteer, or agent who is a Stakeholder, may accept an honorarium, stipend, or similar compensation or consideration, from an entity external to ACA for an activity that is not Business-Related if the entire activity occurs outside the Stakeholder's duties for ACA.

-- 2. Business Related.
+2. Business-Related.
 A Stakeholder may receive a modest honorarium or stipend from an entity external to ACA for time spent preparing for presentations (keynote addresses, etc.) that are ACA related.
-Modest is considered to be limited or moderate in the amount of the honorarium, but may exceed the Nominal Value.
-Any honorarium or stipend must be approved in advance by the COO. - K. Widely Attended Gatherings.
-To the extent that Stakeholders are engaged in an official capacity with duties that involve development and such involvement requires attending events that are either hosted by or attended by third-parties, such participation may be acceptable if it can be established that the event could result in expansion of ACA's resources or is in support of ACA's mission. - L. Acceptance of Public Gifts.
-All proposed Gifts and donations to ACA must be of a nature that is suitable to the mission and goals of ACA or their acceptance must be respectfully declined.
+Modest is considered to be limited or moderate in the amount of the honorarium but may exceed the Nominal Value.
+Any honorarium or stipend must be approved in advance by the COO.

+K. Widely Attended Gatherings.
+To the extent that Stakeholders are engaged in an official capacity with duties that involve development and such involvement requires attending events that are either hosted by or attended by third-parties, such participation may be acceptable if it can be established that the event could result in expansion of ACA's resources or is in support of ACA's mission.

+L. Acceptance of Public Gifts.3 All proposed Gifts and donations to ACA must be of a nature that is suitable to the mission and goals of ACA or their acceptance must be respectfully declined.
 The legal ownership of all Gifts and donations must reside in ACA as an entity, to the extent permitted by law and regulations.
-ACA will only accept Gifts under the following conditions: - 1.
-The COO, or appropriate designee shall make the final decision as to the acceptance or rejection of Gifts of personal property. - 2.
-Gifts may be used at any ACA location as long as the need exists. - 3.
-If for any reason donated equipment remains serviceable, but no longer has the utility in ACA for which the property was accepted, the property shall be disposed of pursuant to ACA's equipment transfer/disposal procedures. - 4.
-To the extent possible, all offers of Gifts and donations shall be in writing, and all responses to such offerings shall be in writing. - 5.
-If a Gift is for ACA employee recognition, then A.R.S. § 41-776 is applicable.
+ACA will only accept Gifts under the following conditions:

+1. The COO, or appropriate designee, shall make the final decision as to the acceptance or rejection of Gifts of personal property.

+2. Gifts may be used at any ACA location as long as the need exists.

+3. If for any reason donated equipment remains serviceable, but no longer has the utility in ACA for which the property was accepted, the property shall be disposed of pursuant to ACA's equipment transfer/disposal procedures.

+4. To the extent possible, all offers of Gifts and donations shall be in writing, and all responses to such offerings shall be in writing.
-M. Gifts from Foreign Governments.

-- 1. No Stakeholder may request, or otherwise encourage, the offer of a Gift from a foreign government. - 2.
-Table favors, mementos, remembrances, or other tokens bestowed at official functions, and other Gifts of Nominal Value received as souvenirs or marks of courtesy from a foreign government (e.g., plaques or paper certificates) may be accepted and retained by the recipient. - 3.
-Whenever possible, foreign gifts of greater than Nominal Value shall be politely refused.
-When a Gift of more than Nominal Value is not approved in advance by the
+- M. Gifts from Foreign Governments. - 1.
+No Stakeholder may request, or otherwise encourage, the offer of a Gift from a foreign government.

-&lt;sup>3 A.R.S. §§ 41-1504(B)(3), 41-1504(D)(3).
+3 A.R.S. §§ 41-1504(B)(3), 41-1504(D)(3).